brianjburrow/CodingTest_AIR/ReadMe.txt

 Computing Resource Requirements

 - Hardware Requirements
--- 12 GB of storage space for storing 10K and 100K Loss Files
+-- 12 GB of storage space for storing 10K and 100K Loss Files (if you store the files locally) -- ~8 GB of storage space for temporary files.
---
+-- 8-20 GB total

 - Software Requirements (earlier versions may work, but no guarantees) -- Windows 10 64 Bit Operating System (parts tested on Mac with no issues.
 But, no guarantees on the final product)